ElcoLuijendijk/pybasin/readme.md

-# PyBasin: Numerical model of basin evolution, heat flow and thermochronology
+# PyBasin: Numerical model of basin history, heat flow and thermochronology

 PyBasin is an open-source basin model code that simulates sediment burial, compaction and thermal history.
 The modeled geological and thermal history can be compared to vitrinite reflectance data and the low-temperature thermochronometers apatite fission track and (U-Th)/He.
 The code includes support for setting up and running large series of model runs using parallel computing, which is useful for instance to explore the values of exhumation rate, timing or basal heat flow that match organic maturity or thermochronology data in a basin.